emgyrz/mergereq/README.md

 ### Setup
 First of all, to request data requires authentication you need to save you Gitlab private token.
 ( Find it [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) ).
-Token will be saved (by default) at system config dir, e.g. for Linux it would be `~/.config/.mergereq-config`.
-Path to global config can be overwritten with `--global-config` option
 ```sh
 mergereq config save-token "$YOUR_PRIVATE_TOKEN"
 ```
+Token will be saved (by default) at system config dir, e.g. for Linux it would be `~/.config/.mergereq-config`.
+Path to global config can be overwritten with `--global-config` option.

 Also create the local configuration file for mergereq in directory when you want to use it (default name is `./.mergereqrc.toml`).
-Path can be overwritten with `--local-config` option
+Path can be overwritten with `--local-config` option.
 ```toml
 # Gitlab API endpoint
 repo_url = "https://example.com"